Anna Perenna: Origin

 Suicide of Dido, a representation of Dido being rescued by her sister Anna, later identified with the Roman divinity Anna Perenna, oil on canvas by Guercino, 1625, Rome, Galleria Spada.

 Aeneas Departs From Carthage; Anna and Dido are labelled.

-Ovid reports a legend that identifies Anna Perenna with the sister of Dido, the Carthaginian founder in Virgil's Aeneid.
-After Dido's tragic death, Anna finds refuge from her brother Pygmalion on Malta, with Battus, the king of the island and a wealthy host.
-Upon protecting Anna for three years, Battus counselled her to flee for her safety and find a fresh place of exile as her brother was seeking war.
-Forced again to flee over the seas, Anna Perenna was shipwrecked on the coasts of Latium where she was hosted by Aeneas's settlement of Lavinium.
-Anna's presence there made Lavinia increasingly jealous.
-Dido appeared in Anna's dream, exhorting her to abandon her latest refuge, from where she was swept away by the river-god Numicus and transformed into a river nymph hidden in the "perennial stream" (amnis perennis), and renamed Anna Perenna.
+Roman poet Ovid reports a legend that conflates Anna Perenna with Anna, the sister of Dido: queen and founder of Carthage in Virgil's Aeneid.
+After Dido's tragic death, Anna finds refuge from her brother Pygmalion on Malta with Battus, the king of the island and a wealthy host.
+After protecting Anna for three years, Battus counselled her to flee for her safety and find a fresh place of exile as her brother was seeking war.
+Forced again to flee over the seas, Anna was shipwrecked on the coasts of Latium where she was hosted by Aeneas's settlement of Lavinium.
+However, her presence there made Lavinia increasingly jealous, and she planned to murder Anna.
+Dido appeared in Anna's dream, exhorting her to abandon her latest refuge.
+Anna obeyed, and she was swept away by the river-god Numicus and transformed into a river nymph hidden in the "perennial stream" (amnis perennis), and renamed Anna Perenna.

-Ovid adds that some equate Anna Perenna with the Moon, with Themis, with Io or with Amaltheia, but prefers the report that during the secessio plebis an old woman of Bovillae named Anna baked cakes every morning and brought them to the hungry rebels, in gratitude for which the plebeians worshipped her as a goddess.
-Ovid goes on to report that after old Anna had become a goddess, she impersonated Minerva to gain admission to the god Mars' bedchamber, which is why coarse jokes and coarse songs are used at Anna Perenna's festivities, and remarks that since the festival of Anna Perenna is in the month dedicated to Mars, it is reasonable that Mars and Anna Perenna should be associated as cult partners.
+Ovid adds that some equate Anna Perenna with the moon, Themis, Io, and Amaltheia.
+However, he prefers the legend that during the secessio plebis, an old woman named Anna living in Bovillae baked cakes every morning and brought them to the hungry rebels; in gratitude, the plebeians worshipped her as a goddess.
+Ovid goes on to report that after old Anna had become a goddess, she impersonated Minerva to gain admission to the god Mars' bedchamber, which is why coarse jokes and coarse songs are used at Anna Perenna's festivities.
+He remarks that since the festival of Anna Perenna is in the month dedicated to Mars (March), it is reasonable that Mars and Anna Perenna should be associated as cult partners.

 In the 1930s Franz Altheim, an authority on Roman religion, suggested that Anna Perenna was originally an Etruscan mother goddess, and that her relationship with Aeneas was developed to strengthen her association with Rome.